JuliaLang/julia/doc/src/devdocs/valgrind.md

 --xxxxxx-- WARNING: unhandled amd64-linux syscall: 1008
 --xxxxxx-- You may be able to write your own handler.
 --xxxxxx-- Read the file README_MISSING_SYSCALL_OR_IOCTL.
---xxxxxx-- Nevertheless we consider this a bug.
+--xxxxxx-- Nevertheless, we consider this a bug.
 Please report --xxxxxx-- it at http://valgrind.org/support/bug_reports.html.
 ```

 This issue
 [has been reported](https://bugs.kde.org/show_bug.cgi?id=446401)
-to the Valgrind developers as they have requested.
+to the Valgrind developers they have requested.

 ## Caveats

 Valgrind currently [does not support multiple rounding modes](https://bugs.kde.org/show_bug.cgi?id=136779),
-so code that adjusts the rounding mode will behave differently when run under Valgrind.
+so code that adjusts the rounding mode will behave differently, when run under Valgrind.

 In general, if after setting `--smc-check=all-non-file` you find that your program behaves differently
 when run under Valgrind, it may help to pass `--tool=none` to `valgrind` as you investigate further.